gopheracademy/gopheracademy-web/content/advent-2019/contribute-beyond-code.md

 Sometimes, the best question to ask is _who_ rather than _what_.
 Who do you want to collaborate with?
 Understanding the who can help guide your focus to specific projects that allow you to work with those folks.

-Another question to ask prior to what is: How long do you want to contribute?
+Another question to ask yourself up front: How long do you want to contribute?
 For example, is this a one-time contribution, or something you are willing to provide on-going support?
 Being clear with your objectives can help you be successful in your selection of projects and contributions.

 > 💡 Just because something is "public" on GitHub or Gitlab, and even if there are `CONTRIBUTING` files, it doesn't mean that the repository owner wants collaborators or contributors.
 Sometimes folks are coding in the open.
 Before you invest a lot of work into a contribution, send an initial query through an issue or via a contact address.